bod42/CopyPastaFinder/README.md

 # CopyPastaFinder
- just a little analyze copy paste in C
+ just a little analyze copy paste in C  !!work in progress!!